Jermain Wesley Loguen: Family

 Loguen married Caroline Storum, who was born near Jamestown, New York.
 She was biracial, from a free and educated abolitionist family.

 Jermain and Caroline had six children.
 Their daughter, Amelia, married Lewis Henry Douglass, oldest son of the famous abolitionist Frederick Douglass, in 1869.
 Amelia (Helen Amelia) and Lewis followed in their parents' footsteps, passionate for justice and education for the enslaved and newly freed.

 After the Civil War and Lewis's safe return home, Amelia and Lewis rejoined the Loguen family in Syracuse, dedicated to teaching, reuniting, and rebuilding broken, destitute families after slavery.
 During the early 1860s, Amelia assisted her father while he preached (and ushered slaves to safety) in and around Binghamton, NY.
 She taught children (often from her own pocketbook) on Hawley Street at "School no. 8 for Colored children".
 As Black churches in that time often had to double as schoolrooms, Miss Amelia held adult night classes at the AME Zion church in Binghamton as well.

 Another daughter, Sarah Loguen Fraser, became one of the first African-American women to become a licensed medical practitioner, and later became the first female doctor in the Dominican Republic.

+Legacy

+In 2011 Loguen was inducted into the National Abolition Hall of Fame, in Peterboro, New York.